 How many times have you checked your keyword analytics only to find a long list of (not provided) keywords?
 It seems to foil the whole point of SEO.

 Well, not exactly.
 It just means you need to be viewing analytics with a wider lens.

 Focusing on One Keyword Isn’t Enough

 While most, if not all, search marketers have mourned the loss of organic keyword data, the change may have been a blessing in disguise.
 It’s forced everyone to stop focusing on keywords.

 In the past, many businesses didn’t just focus on keywords, but they focused primarily on only one keyword.
-They aimed every bit of their marketing strategy at ranking number one for that one keyword.
-Anchor text, SEO metadata and tags, and content used that keyword.
+They aimed every bit of their marketing strategy at ranking number one for that one, single keyword.
+Anchor text, SEO metadata and tags, even content marketing centered around that keyword.

 The problem with this strategy is that many businesses spent so much energy (and money) on that one keyword or phrase that they didn’t (or couldn’t) focus on anything else.
 So if they didn’t choose a keyword that drove customers, they were investing in something that didn’t help their bottom line.
 But thanks to the obsession with keyword rankings, their appearance on the first page of search was all that was needed for a win.

 Long-term, the results of such a keyword-driven strategy were grim.
 Over-optimized search campaigns led to websites getting hit with a loss in rankings with Google algorithm changes and manual penalties.
 Businesses that depended on their search visitors suffered a devastating loss of traffic.